 The financial statements report certain categories of expenses that are attributable to more than one program or supporting function.
 Therefore, expenses require allocation on a reasonable basis that is consistently applied.
-The expenses that are allocated include occupancy and depreciation and amortization, which are allocated on a square footage basis, as well as salaries, benefits, and taxes, professional services, office expenses, information technology, insurance, staff development and travel, and other, which are allocated on the basis of estimates of time and effort.
+The expenses that are allocated include salaries, benefits, and taxes, professional services, information technology, occupancy, staff development and travel, insurance, office expenses, and other, which are allocated on the basis of the number of employees.